Start-up Meet & Talk

 Participation: only possible with TUM Online ID and prior registration (limited places)

-On November 3rd, the TUM community will once again have the chance to get to know a TUM Start-up – Forto and its co-founder and TUM alumnus Michael Wax, up close and ask questions about the start-up and the company´s journey.
+On November 3, the TUM Community will once again have the opportunity to get to know the company Forto and its co-founder, TUM Alumnus Michael Wax, up close and ask questions about the start-up and the company's path.

-Forto was co-founded in 2016 by the two TUM Alumni Michael Wax (Master Management) and Erik Muttersbach (Master Informatics) with the vision of creating a highly transparent and sustainable digital supply chain.
-Forto's platform technologies map the entire process flow, from quoting, booking, document management, tracking and tracing to proactive release processing and analysis.
-The software supports customers by providing greater visibility, insight and control.
-Recently, the company secured its status as a Start-up Unicorn with a billion US dollar valuation through its latest Series-C funding.
-Headquartered in Berlin, the company currently employs more than 650 people across 15 locations in Europe and Asia.
+Forto was founded in 2016 by the two TUM Alumni Michael Wax (Master TUM-BWL) and Erik Muttersbach (Master Computer Science) with the vision of creating a highly transparent and sustainable digital supply chain.
+Forto's platform technologies map the entire process flow from quotation, booking, document management, tracking and tracing to proactive release, processing and analysis.
+The software supports customers with greater transparency, insight and control, and the company recently secured its status as a Start-up Unicorn with a one billion US dollar valuation through its latest Series C funding.
+Headquartered in Berlin, the company currently employs more than 650 people at 15 locations in Europe and Asia.

 A strong founding duo from TUM

 As co-founder and CEO, Michael Wax leads the Forto team and is responsible for the strategic direction of the company.
-A true entrepreneur with a strong passion for innovation in global commerce and e-commerce, Michael Wax was already part of the founding team of TUM start-up KONUX, an early pioneer in the field of Industrial IoT.
+With a strong passion for innovation in global trade and e-commerce, Michael Wax was already part of the founding team of TUM start-up KONUX, an early pioneer in the field of Industrial IoT.

 Erik Muttersbach, co-founder and CTO, is Forto's visionary and technical leader.
 He is responsible for the Tech, Product and Data teams.
-Since childhood, Erik Muttersbach has been passionate about exploring new technologies.
-He founded three B2B companies before co-founding Forto - the first at the age of 19.
+Erik Muttersbach has been passionate about exploring new technologies since he was a child.
+Before co-founding Forto, he founded three B2B companies - the first at the age of 19.

 At a glance